camdowney/neutro/README.md

 ```

 ### Component return values
-Components *always* render a single root element, even if one is not specified.
+Components may only return a single object or array, and in the latter case the array of nodes will be wrapped in a 'span'.
 Dealing in single elements allows Render to greatly simplify the process of handling re-renders and references.
-Since the below component returns an array of elements, Render will automatically wrap its return value in a span before outputting to HTML.

 ```js
 // In component